KelsyT/KelsyT.github.io/Teaming wtih microbes.md

 Scanning Electron Microscope images highlight a root-feeding nematode trapped within the rings of a fungal hypha.
 Another image shows a nematode entering the root wall of a tomato plant.

-Consilience of microbiology, bacteriology, mycology, myrmecology, chemistry, agriculture has led to discoveries
+Consilience of microbiology, bacteriology, mycology, myrmecology, chemistry, agriculture has led to discoveries in soil science that are being applied to commercial agriculture, silviculture and viniculture.

+The preface is concluded with the promise that, if the soil food web is nurtured, your plants will grow more easily and healthier